jelly-liu/EOSS/README.md

 --support menu tree[CRUD]
 --support RoleOrAuthorizationFilter
 --support dynamic FilterChainDefinitions, change filter chain definitions on line, and do not need restart tomcat
+--support MemoryConstrainedCacheManager
+--support refresh AuthenticationInfo and AuthorizationInfo in local cache, when update user or role
 --more support in the future

 # ScreenShot